Brad-Burrell-JNCC/HouseKeeping/JASMIN Housekeeping Script - Instructions and Documentation.md

 ### Step 8

 To run the script enter the command from the text box, altering the {start-date} {end-date} to your desired dates.
+Present the dates in for following format YYYY-MM-DD - (do not add in the curly brackets)

 ~~~
  python Housekeeping.py {start-date} {end-date}